Cooking with Kids

-- Snacks – it is easier to cook when you aren’t “hangry” so be sure to have a quick healthy snack before jumping into your recipe.
-A few whole grain crackers with peanut butter or carrot sticks and cottage cheese are great options.
+It is easier to cook when you aren’t “hangry” so be sure to have a quick healthy snack before jumping into your recipe.
+A few whole-grain crackers with peanut butter or carrot sticks and cottage cheese are great options.

-- Safety – are the counter tops high?
+Are the countertops high?
 Is it easier to work on the kitchen table?
 Are there steps in the recipe that need an adult?
 What part of the recipe involves cooking on the stovetop?
 These are all great questions to ask yourself before you start cooking.

-- Read & Talk – Have your child read the recipe aloud lots of times.
+Have your child read the recipe aloud more than one time.
 Talk through the steps and the ingredients so everyone knows their roles.
-Once to read the ingredients as you collect them, once to read through the steps, then again to go through the steps one-by-one as you work through the recipe together.
+Read it once as you collect the ingredients as you collect them, once to read through the steps, then again to go through the steps one-by-one as you work through the recipe together.

-- New Foods – cooking together is a great way to introduce new foods to your children.
-Children are more likely to try something if they have helped make it.
-Give your kids the opportunity to touch and taste thing throughout the cooking process (with foods that are safe to eat raw).
+Cooking together is a great way to introduce new foods to your children.
+Children are more likely to try something if they helped make it.
+Give your kids the opportunity to touch and taste things throughout the cooking process (with foods that are safe to eat raw).

-- Enjoy! – The first few times you cook with your kids may not go according to plan, but keep your chin up.
-Don’t get discouraged if your kids don’t eat a whole serving or they get distracted half way through.
+The first few times you cook with your kids may not go according to plan, but keep your chin up.
+Don’t get discouraged if your kids don’t eat a whole serving or they get distracted halfway through.
 Keep the invitation to join you in the kitchen always open.